Biggest question we’ve been asked: how?

 1: You’ve got to save money.
 Stop buying shit you don’t need and start putting aside money in a savings account.
 Fast forward: done.

 Also, spread out reserving things online.
 This way, you don’t spend your whole wad in one load and you have time to save up more and still survive.
-We didn’t put anything on a credit card until the actual trip (and even then, only because it was required to put it on an actual credit card).

-How?
-Airbnb and a couple of hotels that were super-discounted online.
-And every place we stayed in was great by our standards.
-Also, we rented a camper van for 3 nights in Iceland (thank you, Happy Campers) and that combined our rental car and accommodations into one.
+Get creative, depending on where you’re traveling.
+For example, we rented a camper van for 3 nights in Iceland (thank you, Happy Campers) and that combined our rental car and accommodations into one.

 Planning the trip wisely meant a lot of time researching online.
 It turned into a part-time job looking at reviews, airbnb locations in relation to which sights we wanted to see, comparing rental car sites, etc.